microsoft/dstoolkit-mlops-v2/docs/how-to/BranchingStrategy.md

 1. Each DS project should have at least two resource groups with with one Azure Machine Learning (hereafter, AML) instance in each: development and production resource group.
 We recommend, however, that developers implementing the solution also setup a test resource group.

-2. The code in DEV must be able to be run in TEST/PROD without applying any change to it
+2. The code in DEV must be able to be run in TEST/PROD without applying any change to it.
+Promotion of code from DEV to TEST/PROD environments is outside the scope of this document.

-3. Data scientists, Machine Learning Engineers, Machine Learning Operations Engineers among other members of the dev team should not have permission to modify code in TEST/PROD.
-They should have only Read permissions.
-Modifications to TEST/PROD should be made by deployment of a Hotfix.

 ## Branching